onera/cwipi/training/C/03_Exercise_2/exercise_2.md

                                          &elt_vtx);
 ```

-The mesh will change at each iteration but only its coordiantes since it is but deformed.
+The mesh will change at each iteration but only its coordinates since it is but deformed.

 ```{code-cell}
 %%code_block -p exercise_2_code_1 -i 3